sarahfeng02/tree-diffusion-behav/README.md

 ## Code structure

 The `src/experiment.js` file contains the experiment code; the `styles/main.scss` file contains the CSS styling.
-All of the assets are located in a remote Box folder that must be downloaded.
-See below for notes on how to alter the assets directory variable to allow your machine to locate those files.

-All of the assets reside in https://yale.box.com/v/cncl-comp-inf-assets.
+The `assets` folder contains all necessary graphics.

-## Running the code
+## Running the code locally

 1. Download this repository.
 2. On terminal, `cd` into the repository.
 3. Download the assets folder from Box and place it inside this repository, naming it `assets`.
 4. Run `npm run build` and `npm start`.

+## Running the code from Vultr

+1. Log into Vultr.
+2. SSH into your server.
+3. Make sure that the git remote repository URL is set to the appropriate repository (this one, or a different one if you forked and made edits) with ```git remote add origin <your-repo-URL>```.
+4. Run ```git pull origin main```.
+5. Run `npm run build` and `npm start`.